OkaeriPoland/okaeri-configs/hocon-lightbend/README.md

 ## Usage

-Please use HoconConfigurer as your configurer:
+Please use HoconLightbendConfigurer as your configurer:
 ```java
 // default ('# ', '\n')
 new HoconLightbendConfigurer()